michaelmdresser/blog/posts/2021-11-27_how-to-parse-eve-chat-log.md

 > Many thanks to [py-eve-chat-mon](https://github.com/andrewpmartinez/py-eve-chat-mon) which I
 > referenced heavily when trying to figure out the format of the log file and what regular
 > expressions to use for parsing.
-I also dove through several other

 > Also, please note that I am very far from a Lisp expert.
 If you have any tips on improving this
 > code, give me a shout!